Unveiling the directional network behind the financial statements data using volatility constraint correlation: Introduction

 \section{Introduction}

-The advent of information technology has made it possible to store and classify large amount of financial data in real-time in an unprecedented scale.
-The analysis of large volume of data by using latest data science techniques may unveil new mechanisms and associations between financial entities and variables that may lead to significant improvements of investment strategies\cite{Mantenga,Preis,Yan, Ozbayoglu, Bao}.
+The advent of information technology has made it possible to store and classify a large amount of financial data in real time on an unprecedented scale \cite{Mantenga}.
+Financial information can be represented by a vast variety of data types.
+However, one of the most abundant types of data is multivariate time-series data, in which correlations among different assets are often used to perform risk management analysis, determine investment strategies, and improve financial management.

-Financial statements are important for decision making such as investment and M\&A (Mergers and Acquisitions) by shareholders, investors, managers.
-They help to improve optimal allocation of capital and promote whole economies.
-Data analyses for financial statements have been done in various contexts such as fraud detections and firm's earnings prediction \cite{Goel,fraud,Ou, Spathis, Ishibashi, Lokanan, Profitability, Sorkun, Wimmer}.

-Here we collect five main financial accounting data, namely revenue, operating income, net income, own capital and market capitalization, corresponding to more than two thousands firms listed on the Tokyo Stock Exchange (TSE), which is a standardized equities market in Japan.

-Although standard data analyses may reveal positive correlation tendencies among most of these accounts values, the causality between them has not been sufficiently investigated and clarified from a data science view point, because the causality or directionality of influence between them is difficult to determine by using standard methods such as standard correlation coefficients.